-Subliminal imagery acts on the subconscious rather than the conscious mind.
+Subliminal imagery is believed to act on the subconscious rather than the conscious mind.
 Creating an awareness of the input data without the conscious minds recognition of that data.
 By flashing some icon or word before the viewer at a rate too fast for the viewer to consciously recognize, the subliminal has the effect of passively influencing the viewer's perceptions.